 Competition in business, as in other parts of life, is a natural occurrence.
 Multiple organizations vying for financial, marketing and branding superiority within the same community is one of the biggest challenges facing entrepreneurs and not-for-profit managers today.
-However, it’s not in being “better” than the competition that brands and businesses thrive – it’s in being different.
+However, no matter what business strategies you're using, it’s not in being “better” than the competition that brands and businesses thrive – it’s in being different.

 Discover why your organization should focus on being different rather than being better:

 A common misconception in the business world is that to stand out, you must prove your worth by comparing your product or service to that of your industry rivals.
 Instead, organizations who enjoy the most

 In her article “The 16 Rules of Brand Strategy,” author Jasmine Bina perfectly sums up why uniqueness is at the root of all successful branding campaigns:

 “Strong brands are unique.
 They say and do something different than other brands.
 They take a unique tone, follow a controversial belief or see the future through a different lens.

 Many spaces with two major players fall into a “better” trap.
 Box’s brand is a better version of Dropbox, but that does nothing to differentiate them.
 Better is actually worse.
 Different is what matters.”

 That sounds great but it’s still broad.
 You’ve seen and heard marketing campaigns and online branding initiatives that stick out because, well, they’re memorable in some way or another.
 Sometimes, it’s even hard to put your finger on exactly how they’re separating themselves from the competition, yet the question remains: